Volunteer at the Door County Campus

 - We do not offer court-ordered community service.
 Please contact the Volunteer Center of Door County at 920-746-7704, to see which organizations do offer court-ordered community service.

-Below are the positions we're currently in need of at the Door County Campus.
-You will learn more about them at your Volunteer Information Session.
+Below are the positions we are currently in need of at the Door County Campus.

 - Animal Care Volunteer - ages 18 and up